Subvarieties of pointed Abelian l-groups: Applying the Mundici functor

 \begin{thm} Let $\mathbb M$ be a class of totally ordered positively pointed Abelian $\ell$-groups.
 Then the following properties are equivalent:

-\begin{enumerate} \item $\mathbb M$ is universal. \item There exist $I,J,K \subseteq \N$ and for every $j \in J$, a nonempty subset $D_j \subseteq \div(j)$ such that
+\begin{enumerate} \item $\mathbb M$ is universal. \item There exist $I \subseteq \N$, $J,K \subseteq \N \setminus \{0\}$ and for every $j \in J$, a nonempty subset $D_j \subseteq \div(j)$ such that

-\end{enumerate} \end{thm} \begin{proof} Implication $2$ to 1 is trivial.
+\end{enumerate} \end{thm} \begin{proof} The implication $2$ to $1$ is trivial.
 To prove the other implication assume $\mathbb M$ is universal.
-Therefore, by Lemma \ref{l:partembISPU} we have $\mathbb M=\ISPU(\mathbb M)$.
-Let us denote $\K$ the subclass of $M$ consisting of all strongly pointed Abelian $\ell$-groups.
+Therefore, by Theorem~\ref{t:partembISPU} we have $\mathbb M=\ISPU(\mathbb M)$.
+Let us denote by $\K$ the subclass of $\mathbb M$ consisting of all strongly pointed Abelian $\ell$-groups.

-Using Lemma \ref{l:Mundici_embedding} it follows $\Gamma[\K]=\ISPU(\Gamma[\K])$.
-Thus $\Gamma[\K]$ is universal and hence by Theorem \ref{t:Gispert} we have that there exist $I,J,K \subseteq \N$ and for every $j \in J$, a nonempty subset $D_j \subseteq \div(j)$ such that
+Using Lemma~\ref{l:Mundici_embedding} it follows $\Gamma[\K]=\ISPU(\Gamma[\K])$.
+Thus $\Gamma[\K]$ is universal and hence by Theorem~\ref{t:Gispert} we have that there exist $I,J,K \subseteq \N \setminus \{0\} $ and for every $j \in J$, a nonempty subset $D_j \subseteq \div(j)$ such that

-Now, again using Lemma \ref{l:Mundici_embedding} we obtain
+Now, again using Lemma~\ref{l:Mundici_embedding} we obtain

 We discuss two options: